ukhamitov/ukhamitov/README.md

 ### Hi there 👋

-I’m an Android engineer currently working for [Chaos Control](https://chaos-control.mobi/)
+I’m an Android engineer currently working for Chaos Control.

 - ✍️ [My personal blog](https://ukhamitov.com/)
 - 📩 You can contact me [by mail](mailto:ukhamitov@gmail.com)